MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-arc-gateway.md

 You can use the Azure Arc gateway in the following supported scenarios:

-- Use the Arc gateway before deploying new Azure Stack HCI, version 2405 clusters.
+- Use the Arc gateway before deploying new Azure Stack HCI clusters running software version 2405.

-- Use the Arc gateway on existing Azure Stack HCI , version 2405 clusters.
+- Use the Arc gateway on existing Azure Stack HCI, version 2405 clusters.

 ## Architecture